gabfl/nlp-similarity-score/README.md

  - *Sentence Vectorization:* Reads sentences from `data/random_sentences.csv` and vectorizes them using a pre-trained NLP model.
  - *Efficient Storage:* Vectors and metadata are stored in a pickled Pandas DataFrame, making the implementation lightweight and fast.
 This can be replaced with a vector database for scalability.
- - *Similarity Search:* Allows you to search for sentences similar to a given input sentence using cosine similarity.
+ - *Similarity Search:* Allows you to search for sentences similar to a given input sentence using various distance measures, including cosine similarity, Jaccard similarity, and Manhattan distance.
  - *Visualization:* Generates a scatter plot to visualize similarity scores between sentences.

 ![Scatter Plot](img/similarity_plot.png "Scatter Plot")